What is your why, and how to find your purpose in business

 So, how do you find this purpose?
 I mean, really, how do you find something that will keep you motivated and give you all the strength you need to fight for things?

 We all have interests.
 Whether it’s philosophy, music, art, mathematics, astronomy, etc. And each one says something about who we are.
 But it doesn’t make us unique.
-Our experiences, failures and successes all contribute to shaping who we are.
+Our experiences, failures, and successes all contribute to shaping who we are.
 Therefore, what we do with what we’re given is what matters.

 More than that, we all have different uses for the outcomes of our experiences and failures.
 Some may stop, and some may fight even harder.
 Some may think differently and some may go faster, who knows?
 And who knows how you will respond?
 No one, not even you!
-The thing is, even if we brand ourselves as a marketing & communication agency, we mainly exist to support entrepreneurs
+The thing is, even if we brand ourselves as a marketing & communication agency, we mainly exist to support entrepreneurs.

 We know how hard it is, believe us.
 But we know that being aligned with who you are, following your instincts, trusting your gut and not spending so much time questioning whether you did the right thing or not, is key.
-It’s not the key to making money, it’s key to preventing you from burning out.
+It’s not the key to making money, it’s the key to preventing you from burning out.

-You have no idea how many times we saw entrepreneurs shutting down their business right before their big break.
+You have no idea how many times we saw entrepreneurs shutting down their businesses right before their big break.
 Is it because they didn’t have the guts?
 The knowledge?
 The right partners?
 Not really.
 Every problem has a solution.
 (Btw, rebranding a website can easily save you, we’re not kidding!)
 No, it’s mainly because their “why” wasn't strong enough.

-I can tell you that when you know exactly why you want to change, why you started this business, and when you did for the right reasons, the biggest tsunami won’t destroy you.
+I can tell you that when you know exactly why you want to change, why you started this business, and when you did it for the right reasons, the biggest tsunami won’t destroy you.

 Let’s be honest here: expressing yourself as a person in a business/economic/corporate environment can seem a bit weird.
 It seems too professional of a setting to express yourself in this way.
 What can we do?
 Work is work.